I’ve got a problem, who should I talk to?

 You don’t have to go to all of these people.
 Choose the person who is best for you.
 The most important thing is that you trust the adult you speak to.

-How can I start THAT conversation?
+How can I start a difficult conversation?

 It can be super tricky to have a hard, embarrassing or personal conversation with anyone.
 But it can be even more difficult when you have to start it, and you’re speaking to an adult.
+If you’re struggling to think of how to start the conversation, try:

 As soon as you’ve started talking, the rest will be a lot easier.
 Try to feel confident that your chosen adult will want to help you, no matter what the problem is.